StefanoGonan/My_Portfolio/README.rst

 ###############################################################

 **Overview**:
-Transformed information of 100k orders from 2016 to 2018
+Transformed information of 100k orders from 2016 to 2018 collected by Olist Store e-commerce company into useful visual insights for strategic decisions about sells, deliveries, and customer reviews.

 **Description**:
 Coming soon